Fewer Escalations. Lower HSE Workload. Better Injury Outcomes.

 What HSE leaders want to know before they commit to a pilot

-What does the 60-day evaluation include?
+What does the 60-day pilot include?

-During the evaluation, your employees have access to physician-led injury triage 24/7 for non-life-threatening work-related injuries.
+During the pilot, your employees have access to physician-led injury triage 24/7 for non-life-threatening work-related injuries.
 We start with a brief onboarding to align on workflow, expectations, and how cases should be routed.
-Midway through the evaluation, we conduct a light check-in to ensure everything is running smoothly and address any questions.
+Midway through the pilot, we conduct a light check-in to ensure everything is running smoothly and address any questions.
 At the end of the 60 days, we review what happened, what outcomes you experienced, and whether continuing makes sense for your organization.

 The goal is not to “sell” you during the trial, but to let your team experience the difference in actual use.